SKorablyov/Pranam/README.md

 # Thoughts
 Monitor saturations (as in the figure 6 - I should print activations) batch size dependence
+I am not exactly happy with two nonlinearities -- one of the weight itself, one on the product

 Add best network instead on average (average was only reasonably good for Schwefel) Try softsign instead of tanh (and other nonlinerities) Start with mean gradient --> progress everything is for the best gradient